MDS course is available in five specialties. Detail of sanctioned seats w.e.f. academic year 2020 is as under :-

 post graduate entrance test for 50% of the seats and the All India Post Graduate Medical Entrance Examination conducted by DGHS, New Delhi for remaining

 50% of the seats.
 Reservation of seats for scheduled castes/ tribes and other backward

 classes is made according to State Government rules.
-During the 3 year MDS courses the doctor is attached to the respective department, where he/she works as a
+During the 3 year MDS courses the doctor is attached to the respective department.

 down by Dental Council of India.
-Resident doctors receive hands on training in
+During MDS Course each student receive hands on training in

 emergencies pertaining to that specialty, outpatient and inpatient management